operate-bsv/op_agent-js/README.md

 **Operate | Agent (js)** is a JavaScript agent used to load and run programs (known as "tapes") encoded in Bitcoin SV transactions.

-**This repository contains alpha-release code.
-Some of the API is likely to evolve over time so avoid production use for now.**

 ## About Operate

 Operate is a toolset to help developers build applications, games and services on top of Bitcoin (SV).
 It lets you write functions, called "Ops", and enables transactions to become small but powerful programs, capable of delivering new classes of services layered over Bitcoin.